Microcirculation: Bulk flow

 The second mechanism of capillary exchange is bulk flow.
 It is used by small, lipid-insoluble substances in order to cross.
 This movement depends on the physical characteristics of the capillaries.
 For example, continuous capillaries (tight structure) reduce bulk flow, fenestrated capillaries (perforated structure) increases bulk flow, and discontinuous capillaries (great intercellular gaps) enable bulk flow.
 In this case, the exchange of materials is determined by changes in pressure.
 When the flow of substances goes from the bloodstream or the capillary to the interstitial space or interstitium, the process is called filtration.
 Filtration occurs mainly on the arteriolar side of capillaries.
 This kind of movement is favored by blood hydrostatic pressure (BHP) and interstitial fluid osmotic pressure (IFOP).
 When substances move from the interstitial fluid to the blood in capillaries, the process is called reabsorption.
 Reabsorption occurs mainly on the venular side of the capillaries.
 The pressures that favor this movement are blood colloid osmotic pressure (BCOP) and interstitial fluid hydrostatic pressure (IFHP).
 Whether a substance is filtrated or reabsorbed depends on the net filtration pressure (NFP), which is the difference between hydrostatic (BHP and IFHP) and osmotic pressures (IFOP and BCOP).
 These pressures are known as the Starling forces.
 The Starling Principle describes how these pressures relate in order to influence fluid movements between blood and tissues.
 If the NFP is positive then there will be filtration, but if it is negative then reabsorption will occur.

 Transcytosis

 The third capillary exchange mechanism is transcytosis, also called vesicular transport.
 By this process, blood substances move across the endothelial cells that compose the capillary structure.
 Finally, these materials exit by exocytosis, the process by which vesicles go out from a cell to the interstitial space.
 Few substances cross by transcytosis: it is mainly used by large, lipid-insoluble molecules such as the insulin hormone.
 Once vesicles exit the capillaries, they go to the interstitium.
 Vesicles can go directly to a specific tissue or they can merge with other vesicles, so their contents are mixed.
 This intermixed material increases the functional capability of the vesicle.

+Assessment of the microcirculation

+Several techniques have been developed to assess microcirculatory function in research and clinical settings.
+These include intravital microscopy, laser Doppler flowmetry, transcutaneous oxygen measurements and handheld video microscopy.

+These methods allow investigators to evaluate tissue perfusion and microvascular blood flow and are increasingly used in critical care medicine and vascular research.